hailey-royle/conlang/docs.md

 specifiers add more information about the word it is modifying

-### controll flow
+### marking

-if a word in a sentance is unmarked, it is a specifier of the word imeditly before it
-other functionality has to be implemted with operators

-#### operators

-sa : next word is a corollary
-si : all following words modify the word before the *si* until *su* (open parentheses)
-su : closes si (closed parentheses)
+for specifiers of the word directly before it, there is no marking for specifiers of the word two before, a "s" is added to the begining of the word, adding another s each additional place back
+for corollarys, a "x" is added to the begining, adding another x each additional place back

 ## borrowing